 Here I show Interactive Virtual Tours where you control the tour enabling you to move the view around and move from place to place to explore.
-Note: As this page contains 3 virtual tours it may take a few moments to load…
+These tours can be seen on a range of devices: PCs, Tablets and Phones.
+However, depending on the mobile device, the orientation of the screen (landscape or portrait) makes a difference to the presentation.
+Note: As this page contains 2 virtual tours it may take a few moments to load…

 Virtual tours for a Wildlife Trust:

-These are for where I work as a volunteer for Staffordshire Wildlife Trust, my role being to create Interactive Virtual Tours for the ‘Transforming The Trent Valley’ project.
-The tours were created with different audiences in mind and to satisfy different, often conflicting, requirements so compromises had to be made.
+These are for Staffordshire Wildlife Trust for whom I volunteer; my role being to create Interactive Virtual Tours for the ‘Transforming The Trent Valley’ (TTTV) project.
+These tours were created with different audiences in mind and to satisfy different, often conflicting, requirements so compromises had to be made.
 Below I list a few of these:

-- The tours must be informative and accessible to those who are unable to visit the locations – these people could use a range of equipment such as laptops, desktops computers or tablet devices.
+- The tours must be informative and accessible to those who are unable to visit the locations – these people could use a range of equipment such as laptops, desktops computers or mobile (phone/tablet) devices.

 - The tours must be useful on location so they act as a guide – this means they must be small for prompt downloads often in locations with poor mobile connections.
 Obviously this means they would be viewed on smartphones which may be in either landscape or portrait mode.
 This has showed some limitations of the current technologies!

 - The tours need photo galleries to show more than just a view.
-These galleries must be easy to maintain as we want to encourage people to submit their own images.
-We also have a team of photographic volunteers to help – their photos must show the name of the photographer.
+These galleries must be easy to maintain as also have a team of photographic volunteers to help – their photos must show the name of the photographer.

 Here is a link to the first tour (this will open their website in a new tab): Tucklesholme Nature Reserve.
 I have created this tour, provided the main tour images, and some of the photo gallery images.
 The tour start page looks like this: